vertica/vertica-kubernetes/README.md

 # Persistence

 Each pod uses a PV to store local data.
+The PV is mounted in the container at `/home/dbadmin/local-data`.
+You must set permissions on the PV mount to 0777, or you get a "Permissions Denied" error when the container starts.
+If the PV was dynamically provisioned, you might need to manually change permissions with `chmod` after it is created.

-This is mounted in the container at `/home/dbadmin/local-data`.
-This directory contains the following subdirectories:
+The local-data directory contains the following subdirectories:

 * **/home/dbadmin/local-data/data/**: Stores the local catalogs.
 When creating the database, use this as the data directory.
 * **/home/dbadmin/local-data/depot/**: When creating the database, use this as the depot directory.